The Casualties of Compassion FatigueJan 02, 2021

 Veterinarians, shelter workers, and animal control officers are often charged with performing euthanasia.
 These animal welfare professionals devote their lives to helping sick, injured, homeless, abused, and neglected animals – but often pay a high price for doing so.

 Those who do have to put animals down are more prone to depression, inappropriate emotions, physical illness, substance abuse, unresolved grief, and suicide.
-In fact, an alarming one in six veterinarians in the US has thought about suicide , and animal control officers have one of the highest highest suicide rates – along with police officers and firefighters – of all workers in the country.
+In fact, an alarming one in six veterinarians in the US has thought about suicide (Larkin, 2015), and animal control officers have the highest suicide rate – along with police officers and firefighters – of all workers in the country (Tiesman et al., 2015).
 Given the constant dilemma of having to end the lives of the very creatures they strive to protect combined with the social stigma surrounding euthanasia (particularly in shelters), these professionals are faced with “moral stressors” on an almost daily basis.